-Using lifelike and 3D materials to replicate a scene from the late 18th century, we created a Hopkins’ patent display for the AgroLiquid IQhub.
-This exhibit element allows visitors to observe the process that Hopkins would have used to make potash for fertilizer.
+We created a museum display about Hopkins’ patent for AgroLiquid’s IQhub.
+This exhibit allows visitors to observe the process that Hopkins would have used to make potash for fertilizer.
 The mannequin (representing Hopkins himself) prepares to stir the boiling mixture in his iron pot.

-Informational text and a graphic of Hopkins’ actual patent tells visitors about the patent.
-Focused audio that can only be heard by visitors standing directly by the exhibit provides additional information about Hopkins and his patent.
+Informational text and a photo of Hopkins’ actual patent tells visitors about the patent.
+Focused audio that can only be heard directly by the exhibit provides additional information about Hopkins and his patent.